MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group-product-partition.md

     > With the Bulk service the Key must be formatted with surrounding braces and a leading underscore, for example if the Key is promoCode, it must be formatted as {_promoCode}.
 With the Campaign Management service you cannot specify the surrounding braces and underscore.

 **Add:** Optional
 **Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
+If no value is set for the update, this setting is not changed.
 To remove all custom parameters, set this field to *delete_value*.
 The *delete_value* keyword removes the previous setting.
 To remove a subset of custom parameters, specify the custom parameters that you want to keep and omit any that you do not want to keep.
 The new set of custom parameters will replace any previous custom parameter set.
 **Delete:** Read-only

 ## <a name="destinationurl"></a>Destination Url